roitraining/ux-designers-training/operations-for-designers/labs/04-use-cloud-storage-sql.md

 \dt
 ```

-1. Leave that window open, and open yet another SSH window to edit your application VM.
+7. Leave that window open, and open yet another SSH window to edit your application VM.

-### Writing to Cloud SQL from Our Application
+### Writing to Cloud SQL from our application

 The beauty of Cloud SQL, aside from being an easy to use managed service, is that it runs standard versions of SQL (PostgreSQL, MySQL, and SQL Server) and offers the SQL Proxy for easy connection.
 That means that all we have to do now is install a standard PostgreSQL client library as a dependency for our code to use, and connect on localhost (127.0.0.1)!
 This name and IP are both ways for a computer to simply refer to itself in networking.
 The Cloud SQL Proxy pretends that it is a local database, but instead proxies the connections over to the remote instance.